aliutkuunlu/Calculator-via-text-format/README.md

-For beginning user should start the program by writing "1" if user wants to exit the program she/he need to write "0".
+For the beginning, user should start the program by writing "1" if user wants to exit the program she/he has to write "0".

-User write two number in turkish text format such as " iki milyon yüz on iki bin iki yüz on altı"
+User writes two number in turkish text format such as " iki milyon yüz on iki bin iki yüz on altı"

-Then she/he need to pick wich operator will apply.
+Then she/he has to pick which operator will be applied on this two number.

 At the end of the calculations she/he will see the result in turkish text format.